xploitnik/GhostMap/README.md

 Whether you're doing CTFs, bug bounties, or internal red teaming, GhostMap helps you spot **path smuggling vectors** and backend leaks — fast.

+This repo is intended for intial scan - as i have used the following flags -sS -Pn -n - must Fuzz for correct path for/if smugguling attack is possible.

 ---

 ## 🧠 Features